Nazek-Altayeb/plan-for-a-picnic/README.md

 # User Experience
 ## Design / Colour scheme
- 1. The mock terminal background is colored in 'Foggy Grey', the 'Run Program' button is colored in Revolver, and the border of both has been colored in 'Grey Suit'.
+   The mock terminal background is colored in 'Foggy Grey', the 'Run Program' button is colored in Revolver, and the border of both has been colored in 'Grey Suit'.
- 2. ['favicon'](https://favicon.io/favicon-generator/) : used to generate unique icon for the application.

 ## Target audience
   * Readers from all ages.